OSB Boards

 • Versatility

-OSB sheets are extremely versatile in nature because of its strength and durability.
+OSB sheets are extremely versatile because of its strength and durability.
 OSB sheets can be used in various places like Floor, Wall, Subfloor and decking as they are available in various sizes making it easy to transport and ship.

 • Sustainable